cloudwe/database/README.md

 https://cloudwe.github.io/database/add-vehicle.html

 IMPORTANT:
-**When running the Playwright tests it is more reliable to run via local hosting rather than GitHub pages as clicks seem to be registered more correctly.**
+**When running the Playwright tests it is more reliable to run via local hosting as GitHub pages is slower for Playwright to load in pages for testing.